-The Dinosaur Discovery Adventure Program is a week long overnight field-science progam developed by museum paleontologists for the "PALEOS" group at Westhampton Beach Middle School .
+The Dinosaur Discovery Adventure Program is a week long overnight field-science progam developed by museum paleontologists for the "PALEOS" Paleontolgy group at Westhampton Beach Middle School .
 Our rugged adventures give students and families the opportunity to experience scientific field work in paleontology first-hand.
 By working side-by-side with scientists and educators, our participants become scientific colleagues making real contributions to the field and memories to last a lifetime.
-Our trip begins in Denver on June 24th with a half-day workshop at the Denver Museum of Nature and Science, and then continues in the field at remote fossil localities in Wyoming, and North Dakota.
+Our trip begins in Denver on June 24th with a half-day workshop at the Denver Museum of Nature and Science, and then continues in the field at remote fossil localities in Wyoming and fossil galleries in the black hills of South Dakota.

 Our staff of paleontologists, educators, and interns have been working together in the field since 2010.
 We've helped 100's of students find their passion for field science through safe, educational adventure.